A straight run up to both summits. Includes two fantayi views.

 The first part of this hike follows the Sugarloaf clockwise loop hike I did in May 2019 — from the Roaring Kill parking area, you’ll make your way to Dibble’s Quarry, across the stream, around the beaver pond, and up to the col between Sugarloaf and Twin.

 Pecoy Notch has a small flat open area around the signposts that’s a good spot for a break and a nibble before you start climbing for real.

 When I started mountain hiking in the Catskills about a year ago, the hike up to Pecoy Notch felt like a major achievement in itself.
 Now, after a year in the hills, it feels like a pleasant walk.
 The difference is really striking.

 Unlike the obvious choice of climbing the far more difficult Friday Mountain before tackling the easy/breezy Balsam Cap, there’s no clear first choice between Sugarloaf and Twin.
 Both mountains are tough ascents.
 Sugarloaf is long and hard.
 Twin is shorter but trickier.
 The west side of Twin is one of the few places in the Catskills where, for me, it feels potentially dangerous.

 I tackled Sugarloaf first.
 My notes from the May hike will get you there.
 The hike up took about an hour.
 Once you’ve visited the terrific ledge past the summit, return to Pecoy Notch.
 The descent took me about about 45 minutes.

 Climbing Twin’s Western Side

-There are so many great sections on the trail up Twin: a steep, extended and challenging rock scramble; massive erratic boulders to work around, over and between; a controversial rock face that recently been re-routed around; a small cave; a narrow rock passage; and a rewarding ledge view.
-The terrified faces of unprepared hikers descending the mountain only add to the day’s joy.
+There are so many great sections on the trail up Twin: a steep, extended and challenging rock scramble; massive erratic boulders to work around, over and between; a small cave; a narrow rock passage; and a rewarding ledge view.
+The terrified faces of unprepared hikers descending the mountain only add to the day’s joy!